umittadelen/waifu-bot/README.md

     python app.py
     ```

-2. Follow the prompts to start a new conversation or load from a previous log.
+2. open `0.0.0.0:8080`(default) on browser. (you can change it in `config.json`)

 3. Type your messages and interact with the chatbot.
-Type **exit** to end the conversation.
+Type **/exit** to save the conversation.

 ## Files

 - `app.py`: Main script to run the chatbot.
+- `config.json`: Configuration file for model path, ip:port, etc.
 - `ana-v1-m7.Q4_K_M.gguf`: Model file (download separately).
-- `readme.md`: Project documentation.
-- `personality.json`: Stores the personality and name of the chatbot.
-- `conversation_log.json`: Stores the conversation log.
+- `chat_history.json`: Data when saving the conversation (contains the conversation, name and personality)

 ## Acknowledgements